gjermundgaraba/bjaanes.github.io/_posts/2015-03-28-picks-of-the-month-march-2015.md

 # #1 Pluralsight

-Pluralsight is a online training platform with videos and tutorials for &#8216;Hardcore developer and IT training&#8217;.
+Pluralsight is a online training platform with videos and tutorials for &#8216;Hardcore developer and IT training'.

 This particular site is something I have not used before, but It’s one of those good new things.
 I have used codeschool a little previously, and liked that a lot, but I was truly blown away by Pluralsight.